-- This course follows the University of Toronto's Policies on missed tests and assignments and requires students to complete an Absence Declaration on ACORN for illness-related circumstances. - Other reasons for missing course assessments will require prior approval by the course coordinator.
+- This course follows the University of Toronto's Policies on missed tests and assignments and requires students to complete an ACORN for illness-related circumstances. - Other reasons for missing course assessments will require prior approval by the course coordinator.
 If approval is not granted in advance for non-medical reasons, then 0% will be recorded for the missed assessment. - Note: If you submit an assessment, it will be assumed that you deemed yourself fit enough to do so and your grade will stand as calculated.
 No accommodations will be made based on claims of medical, physical or emotional distress after the fact. - Missed Tests: Missed tests (term test and final assessment) will be accommodated at the course coordinator's discretion.
-Only 1 make-up exam will be scheduled for each of the missed tests, normally within 1-2 weeks after the missed test. - Assessment 2: Journal Club Presentation Requests for accommodation surrounding the journal club presentation are highly discouraged and will only be accommodated at the course coordinator's discretion.
-Following the deadline, a penalty of 5% per day will be applied to late submissions.
+Only 1 make-up exam will be scheduled for each of the missed tests, normally within 1-2 weeks after the missed test.